 The Criminal Investigations Division (CID) is responsible for the investigation and resolution of all major crimes reported to the Emmett Police Department.
 The CID evaluates all felony and many misdemeanor cases for solve-ability.
 In the event a case is deemed potentially solvable, it is assigned to one of our two Police Detectives for investigation.
 It is the goal of the CID to provide quality customer service and thorough, professional investigations to everyone who finds themselves a victim of a crime.
 Since police resources are limited, it is not practical to devote investigative resources to those cases with little chance of a successful resolution.
 Common examples of investigative leads include whether a viable suspect is known, existence of physical evidence or if the stolen property is identifiable.

-We also have staff dedicated to help coordinate our Community Programs, which is managed and overseen by Steve Kunka, the Chief of Police.
-These programs include our Police Reserves, Citizens On Patrol, and School Resource Officer.
+We have staff dedicated to help coordinate our Community Programs, which is managed and overseen by Steve Kunka, the Chief of Police.
+These programs include our Police Reserves, the Emmett Area Crime Prevention Council, and School Resource Officer.

-The Emmett Police Department currently has one officer assigned as the School Resource Officer for the 4 schools within the City of Emmett.
+The Emmett Police Department currently has one officer assigned as the School Resource Officer for the 5 schools within the Emmett Independent School District.
 The School Resource Officer works closely with the schools as well as the youth in our community from an educational, prevention and enforcement level.